#GiveNative on Giving Tuesday

 Below, NWF has supplied content that we encourage you and your organizations to use to promote the #GiveNative campaign.
-With content ranging from a campaign toolkit with step-by-step instructions on how to help, a sign-up form for a free #GiveNative Workshop, and so much more!
-We’re also granting download access to our #GiveNative social media content—so check it out!
+With content ranging from a campaign toolkit with step-by-step instructions on how to help, a save-the-date promotional graphic, and so much more!
+Later, as we draw closer to Giving Tuesday, we will also grant download access to all of our #GiveNative social media content—so stay tuned!

 DISCLAIMER: While we encourage non-Native foundations and non-Native-controlled nonprofits to join us in uplifting Native-led nonprofits throughout the entirety of the #GiveNative campaign, we request that they refrain from fundraising for non-Native organizations using Native Ways Federation materials.
 We ask that our materials be used to ethically promote funding equity for Native-controlled nonprofits.
 We do not condone non-Native nonprofits utilizing our campaign posts and graphics to fundraise for their organizations.